GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 - A **reviewer** may also be appointed as an approver of the same SOP.
 - Each committee may use a **rota to share approval appointments evenly** among its members.
 - An appointed OC or SDPC member may **delegate the approval task** to another GDI member, including someone who is not a committee member.
 The delegation fulfils the delegator's committee approval position, but the **delegating member retains responsibility** and accountability for that approval.
 Both the delegate and responsible delegator must be documented in the GH issue and the Roles and Responsibilities section of the SOP.

+If an approver delegates on someone else, both _Approver_ and _Delegate_ need to be properly added to the SOP's Roles and Responsibilities table.
+This includes recording the delegation in both roles' _Notes_ cells.
+For example, `Delegated approval to X` (at Approver's) and `Approval delegated by Y` (at Delegate's).

 > [!IMPORTANT]
 > Each approver must provide a formal approval or justified rejection **within two weeks of being appointed**.